Canada's Brookfield buys UK firm Banks Group's renewable energy unit

 The Banks Renewables unit operates 11 onshore wind farms across Scotland and the north of England and has other projects for solar and wind in development.

-The deal comes amid a lack of interest among bidders for renewable energy projects in the UK, despite subsidy auctions by the British government, owing to supply chain disruptions, rising project costs and competition.
+The wind industry in the UK and Europe has been hit recently by supply chain disruptions, rising project costs and inflation.

+An effective ban on new onshore wind farms in Britain in 2015 -- that allowed new wind farms to be quashed by local authorities based on just one objection -- meant very few new onshore sites got planning permission.

+However, the UK government said last month it would bring in new measures to streamline planning rules so councils will have to take into account the views of the whole community rather than just one complainant.

 In September, Brookfield and French lender Societe Generale SOGN.PA had announced a private debt fund with initial seed funding of 2.5 billion euros ($2.62 billion) that would be directed towards the power, transportation and finance sectors, among others. ($1 = 0.9558 euros)